runtimeverification/ercx-vscode/README.md

 # VSCode for ERCx

-This extension explores ways to run the ERCx tests inside an IDE.
+This extension provides a way to run the [ERCx](https://ercx.runtimeverification.com/) tests inside VSCode.
+When you open a .sol file, click on the code lens above the contract name to generate the tests, then click run on the testing view.

+This accesses the ERCx API and a full suit of tests take around 2min depending on server load.

+At this time, we only accept single files.

-## Running the Extension
+## Running the Extension from source

 - Run `npm install` in terminal to install dependencies
 - Run the `Run Extension` target in the Debug View (`F5`).
 This will: